teresafranxman97/teresafranxman97/README.md

 I am a Front-End Developer dedicated to finding solutions through digital experiences. 🏽‍💻

-  • 🔭 Im currently working on building sophisticated front-end web applications using React.JS
+  • 🔭 Im currently working on building sophisticated front-end web applications using JavaScript

   • 🌱 Exploring the world of UI/UX Design and User Research

-  • ⚡ In my free time I enjoy hiking,
+  • ⚡ In my free time I enjoy hiking, exercising and continuing to develop my design skills.

 ## Languages and Tools: